• Skip to primary navigation

 No artistc skills needed!

-Custom Sharpie Pint Glasses
+How to Make Custom Pint Glasses with Sharpies

 This Sharpie pint glass project uses a homemade stamp to decorate the glasses.
 It’s simple to create… just like carving a potato stamp for a kindergarten art project.